 Hearing Testing (Diagnostic Audiologic Evaluation)

-During your hearing test, the hearing specialist, or audiologist, will use an otoscope that casts light to look into your ears.
-The otoscope will initially indicate anything in the ear canal that will affect hearing test results.
-Hearing Tests can detect if there is hearing loss, the cause of hearing loss, the degree (severity) and configuration (shape) of hearing loss, and the optimum treatment options.
+Your hearing specialist may determine that you need further testing for hearing loss after the initial pure-tone test.
+An in-depth hearing test uses an otoscope that casts light to look into your ears and will indicate the cause of hearing loss, the degree (severity) and configuration (shape) of hearing loss, and the optimum treatment options.

 Myriad hearing tests can detect hearing loss in adults and children.
 Not all tests are performed and each depends on the age of the individual: